YushenHu0326/AI-Final/README.md

 - Language used: C#, Unity ShaderLab (for parallel GPU computation)

 # Description
 **Please be aware that this description assumes you have a basic knowledge of Unity Game Programming and Developing skills.
-If not, please ask online or Generative AI for explanations in detail you don't understand.**
+If not, please ask online or Generative AI for explanations for the details you don't understand.**

 Two path-planning algorithms: A* and RTT, are implemented.
 A* is implemented in 3D space, based on the NavMesh.cs which defines the 3D space.
 It uses the classic implementation with a few tweaks: